cncf/toc/reviews/incubation-falco.md

 One of the other ways Falco is being integrated is by other CN ecosystem members including Falco in their product or service.
 Significant examples of these integrations include:

-* **Sumo Logic:** Sumo Logic integrates Falco as part of it's [Continuous Intelligence Platform for Kubernetes](https://www.sumologic.com/solutions/kubernetes/).
+* **Sumo Logic:** Sumo Logic integrates Falco as part of its [Continuous Intelligence Platform for Kubernetes](https://www.sumologic.com/solutions/kubernetes/).
 Sumo Logic also integrates other CNCF projects such as Prometheus, and Fluentd; as well as the OSS project Fluentbit.
-* **Atran:** Altran has integrated Falco into it's Secure Cloud Native Fabric product along with other OSS projects such as Istio, OSSEC, Kube-bench, Envoy, Cloud Custodian, Clair, Anchore, and more.
+* **Atran:** Altran has integrated Falco into its Secure Cloud Native Fabric product along with other OSS projects such as Istio, OSSEC, Kube-bench, Envoy, Cloud Custodian, Clair, Anchore, and more.
 More information is available via Altran's [whitepaper (pdf)](https://setns.run/altranwp).

 **Note:** Not all integrations are created equal.
 Some of the above integrations are core changes the Falco project had to make to the Falco code base itself.
 Examples include Containerd support, CRI-O support, gRPC, and Prometheus.
 Other integrations are configuring existing tooling to consume Falco alerts.
 These integrations are either published as documentation, blog posts, or sub projects (such as the Falco [Kubernetes Response Engine](https://github.com/falcosecurity/kubernetes-response-engine)).